Noah670/Noah670/README.md

 - 🌱 I’m currently learning ReactJS and TypeScript
 - 💬 Ask me about ...
-- 👯 I’m always looking to collaborate and engage GitHub communities
+- 👯 I’m always looking to collaborate and engage with different GitHub communities
 - ⚡ Fun fact: ...